 The Capuchin Franciscan Order began in 1528 as a renewal of the Order of Friars Minor.
 The friars of this reform movement wanted a life more focused on prayer and a stricter observance of poverty.
 These men were also fervent preachers of the Gospel and compassionate servants of the sick and suffering in their day.
 Attracting followers through their preaching, prayer, austerity, and service among the poor, the new reform movement grew rapidly and soon spread throughout all of Europe.
 The Capuchin Reform movement was given official approval by the Church in Pope Clement VII’s Papal Bull, Religionis Zelus.
 The Capuchins were established as an independent order within the Franciscan Family.

 The Capuchins truly captured the hearts of the people when the Black Plague struck Western Europe killing millions.
 While many of the clergy and religious fled the catastrophe, the Capuchins remained to care for the people.
 Over 2,000 friars died from the plague as Martyrs of Charity.
 Today, the Capuchins number about 10,500 friars worldwide.

-For those who would like to know more about the Capuchin Province of St. Conrad, the following links provide a detailed history of the Capuchin Franciscans in the territory of Mid-America.
+For those who would like to know more about the Capuchin Province of St. Conrad, click on the button below for a more detailed history of the Capuchin Franciscans in the territory of Mid-America.
 This history was written by Fr.
 Blaine Burkey, O.F.M.Cap.